Fallacies 1: Contemporary approaches

 — The syllogistic paralogisms.

-Under this last heading Hamblin suggests the following six cases:
+Under the last heading Hamblin suggests the following six cases:

-— The fallacy of simplism or pseudo-simplicity, (id., p.
-45) according to which the simplest explanation is necessarily the best.
+The fallacy of simplism or pseudo-simplicity, (ibid., p.
+45), which assumes that the simplest explanation is necessarily the best.

-— The fallacy of exclusive linearity (ibid.), which assumes that a set of factors is ordered according to a strictly linear progression.
-The fallacy of linearity neglects the existence of thresholds and breaks in the development of phenomena.
-This is an extrapolation fallacy: for example, the conductivity of a metal or a solution decreases steadily and then drops abruptly as the temperature approaches absolute zero.
+The fallacy of exclusive linearity which assumes that a set of factors is ordered according to a strictly linear progression (ibid.).
+This fallacy neglects the existence of thresholds and breaks in the development of phenomena.
+It is an extrapolation fallacy: for example, the conductivity of a metal or a solution decreases steadily and then drops abruptly as the temperature approaches absolute zero.

-— The genetic fallacy (ibid.), which ostracizes an idea or a practice on the basis of its source or origin: “This is exactly what the Bad Guys Group says”, see authority.
+The genetic fallacy (ibid.) ostracizes an idea or practice on the basis of its source or origin: “This is exactly what the Bad Guys Group says”, see authority.

-— The fallacy of invalid induction (iibd., p.
+— The fallacy of invalid induction (ibid., p.
 46), see Induction; Example.

 — The fallacy of insufficient statistics (ibid.).

-— The fallacy of hasty generalization (ibid.), which may correspond to the fallacy of accident or induction.
+— The fallacy of hasty generalization (ibid.) may correspond to the fallacy of accident or induction.

-— The naturalistic fallacy (id., p.
+— The naturalistic fallacy (ibid., p.
 48).
-Moore defines this fallacy of valuing the “natural” as follows:
+Moore defines this fallacy as valuing the “natural” as follows:

 Fogelin (see above) adds: